“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 “Look, I don’t know what other reasons you have for being here.
 It couldn’t just be because Jimmy asked you.
 I’m not stupid—”

-“The way Jimmy described how the man who returned to Masirean City died… it sounds a lot like how my own mother passed away.”
+“The way Jimmy described how the man who returned to Masirean City died… it has similarities to how my own mother passed away.”
 Sairek interrupted him.

 "...Queen Melina?"